Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 ## Archived Messages tab

-Failed messages that cannot be processed successfully (or should not be retried due to various application-specific reasons) can be archived and later viewed in the Archived Messages tab.
+Failed messages that cannot be processed successfully (or could not be retried due to various application-specific reasons) can be archived and later viewed in the Archived Messages tab.

 ![Archived Messages Tab](images/archive.png 'width=500')